Kuwait women's national football team

-The Kuwait women's national football team represents Kuwait in international women's association football and is governed by Kuwait Football Association (KFA).
+The Kuwait women's national football team represents Kuwait in international women's association football and is governed by the Kuwait Football Association (KFA).

 History

-The Organizing Committee of GCC Women's Sports Committee has been organizing women's football events in Kuwait in an effort to support the women's national team.

-The country's kit colors are blue shirts, white shorts, and blue socks.
+The Organizing Committee of GCC Women's Sports Committee organizes women's football events in Kuwait in an effort to support the women's national team, with blue shirts, white shorts, and blue socks as the main kit colors.

 As of 1999, the women's national team had not competed at the Women's World Cup.
 They had never entered the Asian Women's Championship as of 1999.
 As of June 2017, the team was not ranked in the world by FIFA.

 Background and development

 In 2012 it was written that development of women's football in the Middle East and central Asia dated back only about ten years.
 The national federation became a FIFA affiliate in 1962.

-The spread of the women's football game in Kuwait is still below the level of ambitions, despite the passage of nearly 19 years since the establishment of a national team for this game, which requires greater attention to promote this sport in line with international standards.
-Since its establishment in 1998 and the establishment of the Women's Football Committee in 2007, the Kuwaiti women's football team has participated in Arab and Asian competitions as part of a gesture to register sports participation in foreign forums, but that participation was contrary to the aspired hopes of that participation in terms of results and performance.

-Kuwaiti women were unable to establish a professional women's sport and highlight their capabilities in football competitions compared to their achievements in shooting, swimming and show jumping competitions, due to a lack of good preparation.

-In this regard, members of the Women's Football Development Committee emanating from the Kuwait Football Association and players in the Kuwaiti national team stressed today, Monday, the necessity of preparing women sports leaders in the game to build a football base and promote this game in the country.

-The members called for holding football matches and competitions on a regular basis, in addition to organizing training camps with the aim of gaining experience and contact with strong teams to improve the individual and collective levels of the national team players.

-The head of the Women's Football Committee of the Kuwaiti Federation, Nahed Al-Fahd, said that the game is still new and needs great efforts to develop it and raise it to regional and international levels.